 The Government of Ontario is partnering with SPARK Ontario to coordinate local volunteers to help seniors and the most vulnerable as they self-isolate during the COVID-19 outbreak.

 If you are volunteering for an organization or more informally at a neighbourhood level, such as delivering groceries to an elderly neighbour, follow the below recommendations to prevent the spread of COVID-19:

 • If you are in the at risk category, please consider your own health before volunteering.

-• Ensure to practice physical distancing (at least two metres apart).
+• Ensure to practice physical distancing (at least 2 metres apart).

 • Protect yourself and your family from becoming ill.

-• If you have any symptoms of illness at all, or have been in close contact with someone who has symptoms use the online COVID-19 Self-Assessment Tool and do not interact with any vulnerable members of your community.
+• If you have any symptoms of illness, or have been in close contact with someone who has symptoms use the online COVID-19 Self Assessment Tool and do not interact with any vulnerable members of your community.